puppetlabs/puppet-docs/source/puppet/4.3/reference/install_windows.markdown

 ### Uninstalling

-Puppet can be uninstalled through the "Add or Remove Programs" interface or from the command line.
+You can uninstall Puppet through the "Add or Remove Programs" interface or from the command line.

-To uninstall from the command line, you must have the original MSI file or know the <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/aa370854(v=vs.85).aspx">ProductCode</a> of the installed MSI:
+To uninstall Puppet from the command line, you must have the original MSI file or know the <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/aa370854(v=vs.85).aspx">ProductCode</a> of the installed MSI:

-    msiexec /qn /norestart /x puppet-agent-1.0.0-x64.msi
+    msiexec /qn /norestart /x puppet-agent-1.3.0-x64.msi
     msiexec /qn /norestart /x <PRODUCT CODE>

-Uninstalling will remove Puppet's program directory, the puppet agent service, and all related registry keys.
-It will leave the [confdir][], [codedir][], and [vardir][] intact, including any SSL keys.
-To completely remove Puppet from the system, the confdir, codedir, and vardir can be manually deleted.
+When you uninstall Puppet, the uninstaller removes Puppet's program directory, the Puppet agent service, and all related registry keys.
+It leaves the [confdir][], [codedir][], and [vardir][] intact, including any SSL keys.
+To completely remove Puppet from the system, manually delete the confdir, codedir, and vardir.